Fairleigh Dickinson 58, Seton Hall 54

 Fuquan Edwin led the way for Seton Hall (4-3) with 16 points and five steals.
 Brian Oliver scored nine of his 12 points in the second half while Brandon Mobley grabbed a team-high six boards for the Pirates, which fell to 17-4 all-time against the Knights.

 Jones and Gillette combined to score 12 of Fairleigh Dickinson’s first 14 points as the Knights led by six with just under 12 minutes left in the first half.
-Fairleigh Dickinson held Seton Hall to a season-low 22 points after 20 minutes and had a four-point edge into the break.
+Fairleigh Dickinson held Seton Hall to a season-low 22 points after 20 minutes and took a surprising 26-22 edge into the break.

 GAME NOTEBOOK: Fairleigh Dickinson has won just two of the last 13 meetings with Seton Hall. … The Pirates missed six of their first seven shots from beyond the arc before finishing 7-for-22. … Seton Hall F Patrik Auda missed the game with a leg injury.